Fleet Review (Japan): 2019 JMSDF Fleet Review

 The Fleet Review of 2019 was scheduled for October 14 and was to mark the first-ever participation of a Chinese People's Liberation Army Navy vessel.
 Participation from the United States Navy, the Indian Navy, and the Royal Australian Navy was also planned.

 South Korea was not invited to participate in the 2019 Fleet Review, a decision Admiral Hiroshi Yamamura said was intentional and due to the deteriorating state of Korean-Japanese relations.
 The previous year, Japan declined an invitation to attend South Korea's own review since it was contingent on a JMSDF warship not raising the Kyokujitsu-ki during the review, a condition with which Japan said it could not comply.

 In the hours prior to the landfall of Typhoon Hagibis, American naval forces in Japan were ordered to sortie.
 The JMSDF ultimately canceled the 2019 Fleet Review due to widespread damage and flooding in the Tokyo area.

+2022 JMSDF Fleet Review

+The Fleet Review of 2022 was held on November 6.
+It saw 38 ships from 13 different countries take part.
+The Republic of Singapore Navy (RSN) participated for the first time, sending the RSS Formidable.
+It was held in conjunction with the 18th Western Naval Symposium.